unicode-org/icu-docker/README.md

   Each binary needs to include the version label, e.g., "69rc" for the release candidate of ICU version 69.
 The general availability for that would be "69.1".

-  **Important:** The script `sort-out-dist.sh` may be helpful, but manually adjustments may be needed.
+  **Important:** The script `sort-out-dist.sh` may be helpful, but manual adjustments may be needed.

   **Hint:** Review names of files in a previous release such as [Release ICU 72.1](https://github.com/unicode-org/icu/releases/tag/release-72-1) to check if renaming was successful.
 If not, change file names as needed.